Ashwath0102/Comparative-Study-of-Machine-Learning-and-Deep-Learning-Models-for-PC-Overheating-Detection/README.md

 *Closed or Obstructed Case:*
 A closed or obstructed computer case can trap heat and affect airflow.

-***To prevent overheating, it's important to maintain proper cooling, monitor component temperatures, clean dust regularly, optimize software usage, and ensure that your system's hardware components are working as intended.***
+***Solution: To prevent overheating, it's important to maintain proper cooling, monitor component temperatures, clean dust regularly, optimize software usage, and ensure that your system's hardware components are working as intended.***